 Traditional French Ham & Cheese Grilled Sandwich

 A grilled cheese sandwich is satisfying — hot, melting and toasty.
-Add the umami taste of salty ham and the sandwich adds another layer of satisfaction.
+Add the sweet umami taste of salty ham to take the sandwich to another sphere of satisfaction.
 Then, make it in the French traditional ‘croque’ style with a Bechamel sauce as the interior condiment and this is a sandwich that can generate a craving even for people like us who minimize the amount of cured meat we eat.

-This is not to say that we don’t love to add other interiors, vegetarian ones, like the Verte Madame, but sometimes this combination is just the small wool for a snowy winter day.
+This is not to say that we don’t love to add other interiors, vegetarian ones, like the Verte Madame, but sometimes this combination is just the smart wool sweater for a snowy winter day.

 Add the Madame’s hat – the soft cooked egg – and it is a full meal any winter day or night.